-Ann O’Grady, the executive director and founder of Rhode Island Youth Theatre, has over 40 years of teaching experience and holds a Ph.D. in education from the University of Connecticut.
+Ann has over 40 years of teaching experience and holds a Ph.D. in education from the University of Connecticut.
 In 1995, she was honored to receive the Milken National Educator Award.
 In 2009, she was named a Rhode Island Fellow by the RI Foundation.

 A graduate of the University of Massachusetts at Lowell with a B.A. in Music Education, Nancy made her Broadway debut in the critically acclaimed comedy, Dance With Me.
 She appeared off-Broadway in Nunsense—touring the country with Phyllis Diller, Pat Carroll, Dodi Goodman, and Joanne Worley—and performing in the National Tour of Neil Simon’s Rumors with Peter Marshall and Patty McCormack.
 Locally, she was a member of Charlie Hall’s Ocean State Follies and Mixed Nuts, but her favorite production is her daughter, Amy.
 Nancy was a 2016 Tony Award Nominee for the Excellence in Theatre Education Award.

-Norma is passionate about providing opportunities for all children and has an interest in lifelong learning.
-Active with the Girl Scouts and Boy Scouts for over 15 years, she has received national leadership awards from the Girl Scouts and National Catholic Scouting organizations.
-Norma leads a high school Girl Scout troop, is a local council trainer and service unit manager and sits on the Diocese of Providence Catholic Committee on Scouting.
-A state-certified middle school Language Arts teacher and librarian at St. Luke’s School in Barrington, Norma assists with the school drama club, too.
-She holds a BA in Psychology and a MAT degree in Elementary Education.
-Norma enjoys seeing students flourish, develop confidence, and assume leadership roles.
+Norma has been involved with RIYT for many years in various roles, including her current role as the organization’s summer camp manager.
+As a result of her active participation with the Girl Scouts and Boy Scouts organizations for over 17 years, she has received national leadership awards from the Girl Scouts and National Catholic Scouting organizations.
+She is the current Chair of the Diocese of Providence Catholic Committee on Scouting.
+Norma holds a BA in Psychology and a MAT degree in Elementary Education.
+As a state-certified middle school language arts teacher and a librarian at St. Luke’s School in Barrington, RI, she enjoys seeing students flourish, develop confidence, and assume leadership roles.

 Caroline grew up in East Greenwich, where she spent many summers performing with Rhode Island Youth Theatre.
 Caroline earned her Masters in Elementary Education from RIC and is a 5th-grade teacher in Woonsocket.
 She is also part of the Teaching English as a Second Language program at RIC.
 She holds a B.A in Communications, with a minor in Theatre from Merrimack College.
 She has lived in NYC and performed in musical theater regionally and professionally.
 Caroline loves spreading her passion for theater to a new generation of RIYT kids.
 Her goal is to teach children to believe in themselves and have their own expectations of success.
 She hopes to give students the tools to follow their dreams and make a difference in the lives of others.